Viewing PostgreSQL data in Snowflake

 • dest_db is the name of the destination database.

-• schema_name is the schema name in which the original MySQL table resides.
+• schema_name is the schema name in which the original PostgreSQL table resides.

-• table_name is the name of the original MySQL table.
+• table_name is the name of the original PostgreSQL table.

 Note